MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   - use an MDL tuning factor of 0.6 for mgc stream (instead of 1.0) by default (may result in better quality speech)

+- the official version applies a simple form of energy normalization to waveforms in the training corpus (when STRAIGHT is used).
+  This is disabled in this repository.
+  If energy normalization is desired then it can be performed as a pre-processing step, for example using the ``sv56demo`` tool included in the collection of `ITU G.191 software tools <http://www.itu.int/rec/T-REC-G.191-201003-I/en>`_.

 Some minor differences include:

 - it does not include a corpus of text data and speech data for training the